![]() |

 1837 Original church building destroyed.

-1843 Served by Evan Forbes (NC).
+1843 Served by Evan Forbes

-1846 4½ acres purchased from Henry R. Whitehurst, (age 21), and his wife, Caroline, (age 14), for $45.00.
+1843-1846 Served by Pritchard Jordan 1846 4.5 acres purchased from Henry R. Whitehurst, (age 21), and his wife, Caroline, (age 14), for $45.00.
 Trustees in the transaction were Isaiah Etheridge, Edmund Mansfield and D.D.
 Morse.
-The property was part of the land on which Mr. Whitehurst resided, that he had earlier purchased from Mr. James E. Bell, a physician in Blackwater.
+The property was part of the land on which Mr. Whitehurst resided, that he had earlier purchased from Mr. James E. Bell, a physician in Blackwater. |

 “The land was to begin at a cedar post on the edge of the road leading from Blackwater Bridge to the Mill Dam Bridge.”
-“The present church was probably built shortly after the purchase of this land.”
+“The present church was probably built shortly after the purchase of this land.” |

 1846-1853 Served by Lemuel Sanderlin.
-Born about 1794 in Camden Co., NC; died 1855.

 1853 Served by Abner Perry.